rafael-ventura/js-bootcamp/README.md

 >Udemy Classes

-Exercises and apps learned from Modern JavaScript Bootcamp [classes](https://mead.io/)
+A quickly bootcamp from Andrew Mead [classes](https://mead.io/), learning JS ES6 and the most essentials features of Modern JavaScript